Track user events

 method.
 See the Create events documentation for information on setting up event properties.
 See Create a metric in Optimizely using the metric builder for information on adding event properties to metrics.

-- In the Optimizely app, create an event and a unique key string that you will reference in your code when you call
+- In the Optimizely app or REST API, create an event and a unique key string that you will reference in your code when you call

 Track Event